OllieJones/h264-interp-utils/README.md

 If you use the constructor to guess what sort of array you gave it, you can retrieve its guesses with those properties.

-They have the `packetCount` property indicating how many NALUs are in the array.
+NALUStream objects have the `packetCount` property indicating how many NALUs are in the array.

 #### SPS